Skip to Content

 Thinx was nice enough to offer the readers of Going Zero Waste $10 off if you use this link!

-Other options include menstrual cups, cloth pads, compostable organic tampons.
+Other sustainable swap options include menstrual cups, cloth pads, compostable organic tampons.

 For more information check out my blog post How to Have a Zero Waste Period.

-This is a very super simple zero waste swap!
+This is a very super simple swap!
 Instead of using a plastic toothbrush, why not swap for a bamboo toothbrush?

 Every plastic toothbrush ever created still exists since its invention in the 1930s.

 Isn’t that mind-boggling?
-I made a short film about the life of a toothbrush you should check out!
+I made a short film about the life of a toothbrush — you should check it out!

-Switching to a safety razor is a little different than using a disposable razor, but once you switch, you’ll get a superior shave.
+Switching to a safety razor requires a bit of an adjustment from using a disposable razor, but once you switch, you’ll get a superior shave.
 Plus, you’ll save so much money!

 Check out my guide to zero waste shaving for tips!